vanatteveldt/nlpipe/README.md

-# nlpipe
+# NLPipe
 Client/server based NLP Pipelining

+This is a simple, filesystem-based format- and progress agnostic setup for running document processing.
+The intended usage is to make it easy to package and distribute different parsers, preprocessors etc., and call them from other programs such as R or python without worrying about dependencies, installation, etc.

 Components:

+- Storage
-- Server
+- HTTP Server
+- Client bindings
 - Workers
-- Client

-Server
+Storage directory layout
 ===

-Uses file system to manage task queue and results cache.
+Ths server uses file system to manage task queue and results cache.

-File system layout e.g.
+Each task (e.g. corenlp_lemmatize) contains subfolders containing the documents

 ```
 - <task>
   - queue
   - in_process
+  - results
-  - result
+  - errors
 ```

-Each folder contains files with hash of input text as filename

-Interface
+Process flow:
+- client puts document into `<task>/queue`
+- worker moves a document from `<task>/queue` to `<task>/in_process` and gets the text
+- worker processes the document
+- worker stores the result in `<task>/results` and removes it from `<task>/in_process`
+- client retrieves the document from `<task>/results`

+Clients/workers can either access the filesystem directly or use the HTTP server.

+HTTP Server
 ====
-either direct filesystem access or HTTP REST.

-Process flow:
-- get documents from <task>/queue, move to <task>/in_process
-- parse
-- store result in <task>/result, remove from <task>/in_process

-HTTP REST endpoints
+An HTTP server will allow access to the NLPipe service with the following REST endpoints:

 From client perspective: